-The latest data shows university only research and development (R&D) in Nova Scotia was at $182 million in 2016/17, which was the same level as the baseline year of 2011/12.
+The latest data shows university only research and development (R&D) was at $187 million in 2018/19, which was only slightly above the baseline year of 2011/12.
 There was some improvement in the most recent year, but the 2024 target is $360 million.
-No progress has been made from the baseline in reaching that target.
+Virtually no progress has been made from the baseline in reaching that target.
 The Canadian Association of University Business Officers (CAUBO) data do not include R&D performed at the Nova Scotia Community College (NSCC).
 More information on NSCC R&D can be found in ‘Deep Dive’.

 Download CSV File